amcginlay/pcf-c2c-networking/README.md

 DOMAIN=<YOUR_DOMAIN> # e.g. cfapps.io
 ```

-## Push the apps with external routes
+## Push all the apps to our external domain

+This is the "old school" way of deploying apps which need to talk to each other.

 ```bash
 cf push articulate -p articulate-0.0.1-SNAPSHOT.jar -n articulate-${INITIALS} -d ${DOMAIN} --no-start